Easey Street murders: Arrest

 On 19 September 2024, Perry Kouroumblis, a 65-year-old man, holding dual citizenship of Australia and Greece, was arrested at an airport in Rome, Italy, in connection with the murders.
 Kouroumblis had been a student at the same school where victim Susan Bartlett worked as an arts and crafts teacher.
 His arrest was executed under an Interpol red notice, after which Kouroumblis was remanded in custody in Italy.
 Authorities from Victoria Police and the Australian Attorney General's office sought his extradition to Australia, where Victoria Police intend to charge him with two counts of murder and one count of rape.
 At the time of the offences, he was 17 years old.

 Police revealed that Kouroumblis had been a suspect since at least 2017, when he had been asked to submit a DNA sample along with other suspects; he emigrated to Greece prior to providing any DNA to police.
 Owing to Greek residence and their statute of limitations on the initiation of an arrest warrant for murder charges, authorities were unable to seek his arrest while he remained there.
 Consequently, police were obliged to wait for him to travel outside the country.
 His arrest in Rome marked the first opportunity for such an action.

 On 25 September, days after his arrest, Kouroumblis appeared in front of a court in Rome.
 He subsequently indicated that he would not fight the extradition request, telling the court he was innocent of the murders and intended to clear his name.
 Kouroumblis was extradited and arrived in Melbourne late on 3 December.
 His committal hearing commenced on 29 October.

-At a hearing on 4 December 2024, Kouroumblis was represented by prominent criminal defence lawyer Bill Doogue, who also represented Erin Patterson in what is infamously known as "The Mushroom Murders" that occurred in South Gippsland in 2023, and went to trial for 11 weeks in 2025.
+At a hearing on 4 December 2024, Kouroumblis was represented by criminal defence lawyer Bill Doogue.